chasemuss/Kargaroth/Characters/Player Characters/Solumn.md

 Solumns original name is Moira.

 Green Teiflings were Byvitar followers that were eradicated.
+- Also have a connection to the Feywild
+- Yuan-Ti Descended as well

 Has a sister ([[Karma]])
 - She is very elusive